emtneutrino/races/README.md

 SAMPLE RACES
 ------------
 There are four sample races:'00', '01', '02' and '03' saved in the public races list.
 You can load sample race '00' by typing `/races loadPublic 00`.
 To race in the loaded race, you need to register by typing `/races register`.
-Go to the starting waypoint of the race indicated by a green checkered flag on the waypoint map and a green cylinder checkpoint in the world.
+Go to the starting waypoint of the race indicated by a green circled star on the waypoint map and a green cylinder checkpoint in the world.
 When prompted to join, type 'E' or press right DPAD to join.
 Wait for other people to join if you want, then type `/races start`.

 QUICK GUIDE FOR RACE CREATORS
 -----------------------------
 Type `/races edit` until you see the message 'Editing started'.
 Add waypoints in the order desired.
 Type `/races edit` again to stop editing.
 You should see the message 'Editing stopped'.
 Save the race if you want by typing `/races save myrace`.
 Register your race by typing `/races register`.
-At the starting waypoint of the race, a green checkered flag will appear in the waypoint map and a green cylinder checkpoint will appear in the world.
+At the starting waypoint of the race, a green circled star will appear in the waypoint map and a green cylinder checkpoint will appear in the world.
 All players will see the starting waypoint of the race.
 Racers who want to join, maybe including yourself, need to get close to the starting waypoint until prompted to join.
 Once prompted to join, type 'E' or press right DPAD to join.
 Once people have joined, you can start the race by typing `/races start`.

 QUICK GUIDE FOR RACING
 ----------------------
-Look for green checkered flags on the waypoint map.
+Look for green circled stars on the waypoint map.
 There will be a corresponding green cylinder checkpoints in the world.
 Get close to the starting waypoint until you are prompted to join.
 Type 'E' or press right DPAD to join.
 The person who registered the race will be the one to start the race.
 Once they start the race, your vehicle will be frozen until the start delay has expired and the race has officially begun.
 Follow the checkpoints until the finish.
 The results of the race will be broadcast to all racers who joined.
 If you want to see the results again, type `/races results`.

 COMMAND DETAILS
 ---------------